writeens/BlockchainCapstone/README.md

 - Purchased 5 Tokens with this account - 0x696Ffa8C7bE9F5B7ec573e654979e06f205db05b
 - Listed 5 Tokens for Sale with this account  - 0xEEB5f5372B4169A9754872B046Ec17387A6d198b

+## Notes
+- A .infura and a .secret file was added in the eth-contracts folder during development.
+They contained an Infura API Key and a Metamask wallet recovery phrase to assist with deployment.

 # Project Resources

 * [Remix - Solidity IDE](https://remix.ethereum.org/)